DoxrGitHub/doxrblogs/content/posts/aws-ssrf.md

 Apparently, Zonos doesn't have a Responsible Disclosure program or even a security contact, so I decided to just email the support team and see if they'll take the report.
 I didn't think that it was a great idea if I didn't contact them so I did.

 The support team directed me to the head of their IT, where I gave him bug details in an encrypted textbox (it's the first time I've seen something like it), and shared a one-time link with him.
-They cared more than I thought they would it seems
+They cared more than I thought they would it seems, and as I guessed, they just took down the CORS Anywhere service.

 ## Conclusion